uptrace/bun-docs/docs/guide/queries.md

 }
 ```

-To create an index on the table, define `AfterCreateTableQuery` on the model:
+To create an index on the table, you can use `AfterCreateTableQuery` hook:

 ```go
 var _ bun.AfterCreateTableQueryHook = (*Book)(nil)